Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery

 \fi

 \begin{IEEEbiography}[{ }]{Kentaroh Toyoda} was born in Tokyo, Japan, in 1988.
 He received B.E., M.E., and Ph.D.
 (Engineering) degrees from the Department of Information and Computer Science, Keio University, Japan, in 2011, 2013, and 2016, respectively.
-He was an assistant professor at Keio University from Apr.
-2016 to Mar.
-2019 and is currently a scientist at the Institute of High Performance Computing (IHPC), A*STAR, Singapore.
+He was a scientist at the Singapore Institute of Manufacturing Technology (SIMTech), A*STAR, from Apr.
+2019 to Oct.
+2022 and is currently a senior scientist at the Institute of High Performance Computing (IHPC), A*STAR, Singapore.
 His research interests include blockchain, security and privacy, data analysis, and mechanism design. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Rachel Gan Kai Ying} received a B.E.
+\begin{IEEEbiography}[{ }]{Gan Kai Ying Rachel} received a B.E.
 (Engineering) in Information Systems Technology and Design from the Singapore University of Technology and Design, Singapore in 2019.
-She is currently a research engineer at the Singapore Institute of Manufacturing Technology (SIMTech), A*STAR, working on cyber-physical production systems and logistics management research.
-Her research interests include data analytics, machine learning, and their applications in manufacturing and supply chain domains. \end{IEEEbiography}
+She was a research engineer at the Singapore Institute of Manufacturing Technology (SIMTech), A*STAR, from 2020 to 2022.
+She is pursuing her master's degree in AI at Nanyang Technological University (NTU), Singapore.
+Her research interests include data analytics, machine learning, and their applications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Allan NengSheng Zhang} is a senior scientist with SIMTech, A*STAR, Singapore.
+\begin{IEEEbiography}[{ }]{Allan NengSheng Zhang} is a Senior Pricipal Scientist with SIMTech, A*STAR, Singapore.
 He has more than 25 years of experience in the development of operations technologies (OT) using AI such as knowledge-based systems and enterprise information systems development.
+He is presently an Adjunct Associate Professor with the School of School of Mechanical and Aerospace Engineering, at Nanyang Technological University.
 His research interests include knowledge management, data mining, machine learning, artificial intelligence, computer security, software engineering, software development methodology and standards, and enterprise information systems.
-He and his group are currently working toward research in cyber-physical system modeling, manufacturing system analyses including data mining, supply chain information management, supply chain risk management using a complex systems approach, multi-objective vehicle routing problems, and urban last-mile logistics. \end{IEEEbiography}
+He and his group are currently working toward research in cyber-physical system modeling, manufacturing system analyses including data mining, supply chain information management, supply chain risk and resilience management using a complex systems approach, multi-objective vehicle routing problems, and urban last-mile logistics. \end{IEEEbiography}